waku-org/specs/standards/core/rendezvous.md

 ### Peer Records

 Nodes advertise their information through `WakuPeerRecord`, a custom peer record structure designed for Waku rendezvous.
+Since this is a customPeerRecord, it uses a private multicodec value of `0x300000` as per [multicodec table](https://github.com/multiformats/multicodec/blob/master/table.csv).
 The `WakuPeerRecord` is defined as follows:

 **WakuPeerRecord fields:**

 - `peer_id`: The libp2p PeerId of the node.
+- `seqNo`: The time at which the record was created or last updated (Unix epoch, seconds).
 - `multiaddrs`: A list of multiaddresses for connectivity.
-- `protocols`: A list of supported protocol codecs (e.g., `/vac/waku/mix/1.0.0`).
 - `mix_public_key`: The Mix protocol public key (only present for nodes supporting Mix).
-- `timestamp`: The time at which the record was created or last updated (Unix epoch, seconds).

 **Encoding:**
 WakuPeerRecord is encoded as a protobuf message.
 The exact schema is: